marshalltj/island-queue-bot/README.md

 >
 >**Description**:
 >
->Prints a list of all open island queues along with their owner, bell price (if applicable), and number of current users in the queue.
+>Prints a list of all open island queues along with their owner, bell price (if applicable), and number of current users in the queue in a server.
 If an `<island id>` is provided, it lists all the users in the queue.
 Users allowed on will have their time spent displayed.

 ### Help
 >**Usage**: `!help <command (Optional)>`